Get to know MUA at an upcoming event!

 When Is Match Day?

-How Does the Match Day Process Function?
+How Does the Match Day Process Work?

 Match Day relies on a detailed system that places medical students in residency programs based on their skills and preferences, as well as on the preferences and needs of the programs themselves.
 The NRMP system utilizes a complex algorithm to accomplish this task.